borisbabic/hearthstone_hdt_linux/README.md

 ```shell
 WINEPREFIX=~/.wine.hearthstone wine ~/Downloads/HDT-Installer.exe # or wherever you downloaded it to
 ```
+NOTE: the following is not necessary for newer versions of wine, you can just login normally.
+The lowest tested where it wasn't necessary was 5.0 staging

 If you want to be logged in to hsreplay then download the [`hdte.exe`](https://github.com/borisbabic/hearthstone_hdt_linux/raw/master/hdte.exe) file from this repository to `~/Downloads` alongside the `hsreplay_oauth.decrypted` file from above, close HDT if it is open, and run the following